Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Invariant Measures and Ergodicity

 since $\int_{\H}\|\v_0\|_{\H}\upeta(\d \v_0)<+\infty$.
 Hence, we deduce (\ref{6.9a}), for every $\varphi\in \C_b (\H)$, by the density of $\text{Lip}(\H)$ in $\C_b (\H)$.
 Note that, we have a stronger result that $\mathrm{P}_t\varphi(\u_0)$ converges exponentially fast to equilibrium, which is the exponential mixing property.
 This easily gives uniqueness of the invariant measure also.
 Indeed, if $\wi\upeta$ is an another invariant measure, then

 By Theorem 3.2.6, \cite{GDJZ}, since $\upeta$ is the unique invariant measure for $(\mathrm{P}_t)_{t\geq 0}$, we know that it is ergodic. \end{proof}

+\begin{remark} Extending the work of \cite{Brzezniak+Ondrejat+Seidler_2017} on the $bw$-Feller property for stochastic nonlinear beam and wave equations, \cite[Theorem 6.5]{Brzezniak+Motyl+Ondrejat_2017} established the existence of an invariant measure for the stochastic 2D Navier-Stokes equations with multiplicative noise in unbounded domains.
+From \cite[Proposition 6.2]{Brzezniak+Motyl+Ondrejat_2017}, we infer that the semigroup $\mathrm{P}_t$ is $bw$-Feller, that is, if $\varphi : \H\to\mathbb{R}$ is a bounded sequentially weakly continuous function and $t > 0$, then $\mathrm{P}_t\varphi: \H\to\mathbb{R}$ is also a bounded sequentially weakly continuous function.
+In particular, if $\u_{0n}\xrightarrow{w}\u_0$ in $\H$, then $\mathrm{P}_t\varphi(\u_{0n})\to\mathrm{P}_t\varphi(\u_0)$.
+Following \cite{Brzezniak+Motyl+Ondrejat_2017}, to prove the existence of an invariant measure for the system (\ref{32}) in unbounded domains, the montonicity method might not be helpful to prove $bw$-Feller property as montonicity method needs the strong convergence of the initial data.
+This will be addressed in future work. \end{remark}

+{\bf Data availability:} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.

-{\bf Acknowledgments:} M. T. Mohan would like to thank the Department of Science and Technology (DST), India for Innovation in Science Pursuit for Inspired Research (INSPIRE) Faculty Award (IFA17-MA110) and Indian Institute of Technology Roorkee, for providing stimulating scientific environment and resources.
-The author would also like to thank Prof. J. C. Robinson, University of Warwick for useful discussions.
+{\bf Acknowledgments:} K. Kinra is funded by national funds through the FCT - Funda\c c\~ao para a Ci\^encia e a Tecnologia, I.P., under the scope of the project UIDB/00297/2020 and UIDP/00297/2020 (Center for Mathematics and Applications).
+M. T. Mohan would like to thank the Department of Science and Technology (DST) Science $\&$ Engineering Research Board (SERB), India for a MATRICS grant (MTR/2021/000066).
+The second author would also like to thank Prof. J. C. Robinson, University of Warwick for useful discussions.